WWandP/SoccerEye/README.md

 3.**Considerations under BEV**
 We added a Kalman filter to the ground to bird 's-eye view homography matrix to ensure its smoothness, but we did not add recognition for different scene transitions, so we do not recommend using broadcast video with shot transitions.
 At the same time, soccer videos with fixed viewpoints will have better results.
 <br>
+4.**Custom bird's eye view map**
+SoccerEye integrates the function of using opencv to detect the center circle of the soccer field map.
+If you want to use a custom bird 's-eye view small map image, please ensure that the center circle is very obvious and the image size is 1920 x1080, which is conducive to accurate advertising images.